nirv-ai/docs/vault/README.md

 - remove all your `.env` and other configuration files from your `.gitignore`
 - move all your sensitive data into vault
-- refactor your application to be resiliant despite unmet requirements (where are my creds?)
+- refactor your application to be resiliant despite unmet requirements
 - ensure your application uses a modern TLS version for all communication
 - ensure your application encrypts data in transit
-  - if persisting to disk, dont, fkn vault it
+  - if persisting sensitive data to disk, dont, fkn vault it
 - commit your remaining data & configuration to git (which should contain no PII/etc)

 ### if your application is `air-gapped`